dmccreary/ekg-book/docs/glossary.md

 # Enterprise Knowledge Graph Glossary of Terms

 #### ABox
 Types of assertions or statements in a knowledge graph that conform to specific terminologies (knows as [TBox](#tbox) statements).
-The terms ABox and TBox are used to help determine if a statement is universal or related to a specific [Subgraph](#subgraph) of an [Enterpriese Knowledge Graph](#enterprise-knowledge-graph).
+The terms ABox and TBox are used to help determine if a statement is universal or related to a specific [Subgraph](#subgraph) of an [Enterprises Knowledge Graph](#enterprise-knowledge-graph).

 Within our Enterprise Knowledge Graph architecture, ABox statements often contain knowledge about specific customers, parts, or concepts and may have specific [Access Control](#access-control) rules.
 TBox statements don't usually have these same access rules.
 <br/>See also: TBox